Jenny4831/portfolio/README.md

-NOTE: This project was built using aider and experimenting with gemini and deepseek models.
+NOTE: This project was built using codex + aider and experimenting with gemini and deepseek models.

 # Jenny Zhen Liang's Portfolio